-4.7 To maximise energy efficiency the heat losses from the building envelope must be kept to a minimum with maximum air tightness.
+4.7 To maximise energy efficiency the heat losses from the building envelope must be kept to a minimum with high levels of airtightness.
 Heat loss can be prevented by applying high levels of insulation to the roof, walls and floors.
-Heat loss from windows can be further reduced through double or triple glazing, however, adequate ventilation without draughts is essential to avoid condensation problems.
+Heat loss from windows can be further reduced through double or triple glazing, however, adequate ventilation is always a requirement, and avoids condensation problems.